-Cross-Contact and Celiac Disease 101 Cross-contact is a very important aspect of a gluten-free lifestyle.
-Cross-contact and celiac disease are related in a sense that you need to be concerned about your food coming in to cross-contact with gluten if you have celiac disease.
-What …
+Cross-Contact and Celiac Disease 101 Cross-contact and celiac disease go hand in hand.
+This is why cross-contact is a very important aspect of a gluten-free lifestyle.
+If you have celiac, you need to watch out for your food coming into cross-contact with gluten.
+What is …

 Last week I posted my favorite Quick Pickled Cucumber recipe and now I’m posting my favorite Probiotic Pickled Red Onion recipe.
 Can you tell that I love pickled foods?

 Not only is this Probiotic Pickled Red Onion recipe quick to make but it also requires almost no-hands on time.
 That’s right, keep your stove off, because this recipe just requires resting time.
 Oh, the power of osmosis…

 Why I love this Probiotic Pickled Red Onion Recipe

 - This recipe is probiotic, and if you know me, I’m all about trying to source nutrients from food.
 So probiotic food instead of probiotic supplements?
 Yes, please!
 F.Y.I.
 Probiotics are amazing for gut health and tons of other things (learn more here).

 - It’s quick to make.
 I know I said that already, but seriously do not doubt my need and dedication to quick & easy (yet delicious) food.

 - It’s packed full of flavor.
 No joke, adding these probiotic pickled red onions to any savory dish will take it to a new level (not just taste-wise)!
 Think nachos, tacos, salads, soups, toast, and sandwiches.
 Can someone say yum?

 The star of the show in this recipe, the red onion is used for flavor.
 It also offers prebiotic qualities which can help nourish your gut on top of the probiotics.
 Yay for gut healthy condiments!